 After the walk congratulate yourself and email our Walks Co-ordinator with walk numbers.

 Leader Training Courses

 We encourage all potential leaders to attend a 1 day training course.
 This covers the various things a leader needs to consider when preparing to lead a group walk; also the use of Ordnance Survey maps, including how to take a grid reference and the simple use of a compass.
 In the afternoon it is held outdoors so all that you have learnt you can put into practice.
 These training courses are held regularly at Surrey Area level.
 Put a feather in your cap and attend a course.
 You will be learning something new and gaining a skill at the same time.
-If you want to attend a course please contact Liz or Nigel to find out future dates.
+If you want to attend a course please contact our Walks Co-ordinator to find out future dates.

 If there is sufficient demand, it should be possible to run a course locally for East Surrey Walkers members.
 If you are interested please let our Walks Co-ordinator know.